 To have a higher success at succeeding at this business, you should…

 - Have determination of steel,

-- You need to not care that most of your friends and family will dislike what you’re doing.
+- Not care that most of your friends and family will dislike what you’re doing.

-- You need to be a great sales person and a good marketer.
+- Be a great sales person and a good marketer.